Search Amazon.com:

 You might want to read that thread again.

 I know that when somebody says "gearfag" or "filmfag" or "whateverfag" they aren't often trying to be marginalising or subjugating to gay people but it is such an ignorant thing to do.
-Whether you mean it or not using the words "gearfag" or "filmfag" is basically the same thing as saying "that enjoyable human being who likes/uses gear/film" and that's pretty clearly not ok.
+Whether you mean it or not using the words "gearfag" or "filmfag" is basically the same thing as saying "that human being who likes/uses gear/film" and that's pretty clearly not ok.

 I realise goons don't take admissions of guilt seriously because hey it's much more fun to tear a guy to shreds than pretend he's a human being right?
 But I feel sincerely guilty for making GBS threads up this thread.
 I meant no offence, I replied flippantly because, again, goons; we're all sarcastic fucks at each other's throats.
-By editing my post out I had hoped to avoid a page worth of debate regarding how offensive "enjoyable human being" is in different contexts.
+By editing my post out I had hoped to avoid a page worth of debate regarding how offensive "human being" is in different contexts.

 XTimmy